JeGoi/Armadillo_SNPs_WF_test/README.md

 Armadillo will start.

+Go to File/New project \
+Save it \
-Go to File/Open project \
+Go to File/Import Workflow in project \
 Select your home directory (second icon on right of path) \
 Choose Armadillo_SNPs_WF_test/NGS_workflow_Sankemake_AB_Final_empty.txt \
 or Armadillo_SNPs_WF_test/NGS_workflow_Sankemake_ABC_Final_empty.txt

+Save your workflow

 On the left side of the workflow, loading boxes are waiting.
 Double clic on them and choose the right file according the name box. \
 Genome file is in inputs/genome.fa \
 A fastq is in  inputs/samples/A.fastq \
 B fastq is in  inputs/samples/B.fastq \
 C fastq is in  inputs/samples/C.fastq

+Save your workflow

+Run it

 Enjoy.